MicrosoftDocs/architecture-center/docs/example-scenario/gateway/appgw-azfw.md

 If there are no web-based workloads in the virtual network that can benefit from the extra protection of the Azure Web Application Firewall, you can use Azure Firewall only.
 The design in this case is simple, but reviewing the packet flow will help understand more complex designs.

-The following *packet walk* example shows how a user accesses an application hosted on VMs from the public internet.
+The following *packet walk* example shows how the client accesses an application hosted on VMs from the public internet.
 The diagram includes only one VM for simplicity.
 For higher availability and scalability, you'd have multiple application instances behind a load balancer.

 ![Firewall only](./images/design1_500.png)